Your Business Tagline

-She has been showcasing her own work for the past 10 years, performing and creating art in museums, libraries, forests, castles, restaurants, and theatres around the world.
+She has been showcasing her own work for over 10 years, performing and creating art in museums, libraries, forests, castles, schools and universities around the world.

 'A dyed in the wool storyteller', former student of herbal medicine: Amanda Edmiston, comes from a long line of storytellers, writers and artists.

 To be honest I've always been fascinated by plants and the stories around them, I love how they reveal the way we connect to each other and our natural environment through their use.

 I love to weave together facts, folklore, traditional tales, history and herbal remedies using traditional storytelling techniques, which I then combine in sessions and workshops creating a rich multi-sensory tapestry which audiences have described as being like ‘an enchanting and dynamic glimpse into a magical garden’.

 If you fancy finding out about my storytelling travels, what I'm currently up to, discover a plant story or two and where I'll be working next then do hop over to facebook, where I add photo journals and forthcoming events.
 HERE